NovaDrake76/The-Club/README.md

 Welcome to The  Club.

 Rules:
-1 - Club members must strive for first place with a full-hearted attitude.
+1 - Club members must strive for first place with a full-hearted attitude. <br />
-2 - As a club member, you must do whatever it takes to win (which includes playing unfair sometimes).
+2 - As a club member, you must do whatever it takes to win (which includes playing unfair sometimes). <br />
 3 - You must go through the punishment no matter what.

 Good luck!